“Supporting the Syrian Community into Employment”

 Work with the ESOL Partnership to establish pathways to trades (carpentry, building work) with supported vocational courses.

-Develop relationships with key regional employers (Starbucks, National Express) obtaining their commitment to offer opportunities to refugees.
+Develop relationships with key regional employers obtaining their commitment to offer opportunities to refugees.

-Launched in October 2019, the SVPRS team at ACH, Nevinder Ram, Marlene Vassell and Lina Akkad so far has engaged with 80 individuals.
-Using the INTEGRASS Toolkit (developed through the ARIVE Project) to assess the level of a person’s integration, they have been able to provide Information, Advice and Guidance on Employment and Training continuing to support much more at outreach venues in Birmingham.
+Using the IsTailored Toolkit (developed through the ARIVE Project) to assess the level of a person’s integration, we have been able to provide Information, Advice and Guidance on Employment and Training continuing to support much more at outreach venues in Birmingham.

 Want to know more?